Bestiary-Builder/Bestiary-Builder/frontend/src/assets/privacy-policy.md

-Other users who may have access to private identifiable information include, but are not limited to, users who have access to the CheckUser and Oversight functions, The Cycle: Frontier Wiki employees, and contractors and agents employed by the The Cycle: Frontier Wiki, and developers and others with high levels of server access.
+Other users who may have access to private identifiable information include, but are not limited to, users who have access to the CheckUser and Oversight functions, Bestiary Builder employees, and contractors and agents employed by the Bestiary Builder, and developers and others with high levels of server access.

 Access to and publication of this information is governed by the Access